Owl Spirit Animal

 Owls in Celtic Mythology and English Folklore

 I love the Celts, they are my roots, but my, they were a superstitious lot.
 Our beloved owl symbolized some strange things to the ancient Celts.
-The owl spirit animal did not get the respect she deserved from my ancestors, I’m sorry to say.

 There is a Welsh myth in the Mabinogion stories about Blodeuwedd, who was the goddess of betrayal.
 Blodeuwedd is always associated with an owl.
 In the story, the magician Gwydion creates Blodeuwedd from flowers.
 The intention is that she will be a gift for Prince Llew Llaw Gyffes.